chef/automate/components/docs-chef-io/content/automate/chef_infra_server.md

 ## Connect Chef Infra Servers to Chef Automate

+{{< note >}} Check the article [Adding the Chef Infra Server view to Chef Automate UI](https://community.progress.com/s/article/Adding-Chef-Infra-server-view-to-Chef-Automate-UI) to see the method to automate the process of adding the Chef Infra Server view to Chef Automate UI. {{< /note >}}

 The _Chef Infra Server_ panel starts with an empty list of servers.

 To add existing Chef Infra Servers to the Chef Automate infrastructure, select **Add Chef Server**, which will request the name, FQDN, and IP address of your Chef Infra Server: